NidhayPancholi/slashbot/CODE_OF_CONDUCT.md

 **Community Impact**: A serious violation of community standards involves persistent inappropriate behavior that significantly deviates from the established norms and expectations within the community.

-**Consequence**: A temporary ban entails a prohibition on any form of interaction or public communication with the community for a specified duration.
-During this period, individuals are not permitted to engage in public or private interactions with those involved, including unsolicited contact with those responsible for enforcing the Code of Conduct.
-Failure to adhere to these terms may result in a permanent ban.
+**Consequence**: For an established amount of time, any kind of public engagement or communication with the community is prohibited under a temporary ban.
+People are not allowed to connect with persons involved in any way, either in public or privately, during this time.
+This includes not contacting those who are in charge of enforcing the Code of Conduct without permission.
+There could be a permanent ban for breaking these rules.

 ### 4. Permanent Ban